Feel the Sunshine

-"Feel the Sunshine" is a 1995 song by British drum and bass producer Alex Reece featuring vocals by singer Deborah Anderson, who also co-wrote the lyrics.
-It was included on Reece's debut album, So Far, which was released in September 1996.
-The song peaked at number 69 on the UK Singles Chart in 1995.
+"Feel the Sunshine" is a song by British drum and bass producer Alex Reece featuring vocals by singer Deborah Anderson, who also co-wrote the lyrics.
+It received critical acclaim and was included on Reece's debut album, So Far, which was released in September 1996.
+The song was released in December 1995 as a single by Blunted and Island Records, peaking at number 69 on the UK Singles Chart.
 A re-release in May 1996 containing remixes charted higher, peaking at number 26.
-On the UK Dance Singles Chart, the song was more successful, peaking at number two.
+On the UK Dance Singles Chart, "Feel the Sunshine" was more successful, peaking at number two (1995) and four (1996).
 It is now widely regarded as one of the most classic drum and bass songs.

 Background and release

 Reece began DJing in the late 1980s.
 In 1992, Jack Smooth offered Reece a trainee studio engineer job, and Reece went on to engineer for Smooth on many of the early Basement Records releases.
 Reece first tried house (recording with his brother, Oscar, under the name of Exodus), but graduated to drum and bass.
 Though his preferred genres were acid house and Detroit techno, Reece would become known for jungle and drum 'n' bass in the mid-1990s.

-"Feel the Sunshine" was released on December 4, 1995 by Blunted and Island Records.
+"Feel the Sunshine" was released on December 4, 1995, by Blunted and Island Records.
 It was made available as a 10", 12" and CD single, and became successful in clubs.
 The track was A-listed by BBC Radio One and, at one stage, was getting 26 plays a week.
 In 1996, it was re-released and this time even more successful.
 Featured vocalist on the track, Deborah Anderson's vocals were recorded at London's Eden studio on to Dat from which Reece then sampled the vocals.